 Not everyone needs a meal replacement shake.
 If you’re stuck at home the entire day, you probably can cook a meal just fine.
 However, if you’re on the move during the day and want to lose weight, or just stay on top of your nutrition, you should consider meal replacement shakes.

 It's quite simple honestly, instead of having to go through the hassle of meal prepping or having to eat out every day, you can just pack a serving of Kachava and you’ll be good to go.
 It’s also probably cheaper than eating out!

 What Are Customer Reviews Saying?

 Once again, I’m a frequent consumer of this product, so I can vouch for it.
 However, if you look it up online, you’ll see I’m not just an outlier.
 Most people who have tried this product are really, really happy with it.
 I even saw a guy that was told by his DOCTOR to take it!

-Kachava comes in only two flavors, - just the classics - vanilla and chocolate.
+Kachava comes in five flavors, including vanilla and chocolate.
 I’ve had both and they’re both awesome, but I like vanilla just a bit more.
 In any case, you should give both of them a go.
 Maybe switch them up so that you don’t get tired of it.